-In a heterogenous IT landscape spanning multiple clouds and on-premises environments with several data sources and targets, it might make sense to process data locally with ETL and then send the transformed data to downstream applications and datastores.
+ETL (extract, transform, load).
+ETL is the most common pattern.
+However, relatively new patterns are gaining momentum as pushdown techniques get smarter.
+In a diverse IT landscape spanning multiple clouds and on-premises environments with several data sources and targets, it might make sense to process data locally with ETL and then send the transformed data to downstream applications and datastores.

-ELT, on the other hand, is efficient if you have your data source and target in the same ecosystem.
+ELT (extract, load, transform).
+ELT, on the other hand, is efficient if you have your data source and target are in the same ecosystem.
 For example, for transformations within a single cloud data warehouse, ELT can be effective from both a cost and performance standpoint.

 While data integration tools have evolved over time, the basic feature set remains the same.
 All quality data integration tools should be able to:

+Transform data.
 The main component of data integration is the ability to transform data for consumption by a target application.
-That’s what differentiates data integration from data transfer or data ingestion.
+This is what differentiates data integration from data transfer or data ingestion.

-A basic data integration tool feature is the ability to create a data pipeline using a combination of targets, sources, and transformations.
-One can set up the process regardless of whether it’s ETL or ELT and automate it.
+Design the data flow.
+A basic data integration tool feature is the ability to create a data pipeline using a combination of targets, sources and transformations.
+In fact, you can set up the process regardless of whether it’s ETL or ELT and automate it.

-Data integration tools are designed to make interconnective systems efficient by removing the manual effort of coding.
+Support efficient operations.
+Data integration tools are designed to make interconnective systems efficient by removing the effort of hand coding.
 With automation and monitoring, the management of data pipelines becomes easy, timely and less error prone.

-On the surface, data integration and app integration may look the same.
+On the surface, data integration and application integration may look the same.
 They’re both cloud-based and give you all the benefits of cloud computing.
-They both take different data sources, translate, and convert them into a new data set.
+They both take different data sources and translate and convert them into a new data set.
 But the big difference is when and how they’re used.

 Application integration is preferred when business processes are automated and operational data is shared between applications in real time.